jzwolak/retroact/README.md

 the new one even if the actual code inside is identical.

 In some cases the attribute may not properly remove the previous fn, though this would be considered a bug.

+# Internals

+When the app-ref (application state) changes, Retroact has a watch on that ref, which responds by updating the view.
+The watch does so by enqueueing a request to update the view on a channel specific to the app-ref.
+The chan has a sliding buffer so that only the latest update is performed.
+Since the view is a function of the state it does not matter what the previous value of the state was, only the current value matters.

+The old value from the watch is not transmitted to the update view code because it may have no relevance since the 1 element sliding buffer of the app-ref's chan will discard some values of app-ref before they ever get rendered.
+Therefor, the value of app-ref, or more importantly the rendered view, is saved with the onscreen component.
+This can then be retrieved as the old value of the rendered view for comparison to see what has changed from one view rendering to the next.